How long can a boiler flue be

 The length of the flue determines the amount of ventilation required for safe combustion.
 A well-designed flue system ensures that combustion products, such as carbon monoxide, are safely expelled from the boiler.
 Proper ventilation prevents the build-up of harmful gases, which can lead to health risks or boiler malfunctions.

-See also How long to visit westminster abbey
+See also How long does it take to get to qatar

 2. Condensate removal: